Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 After both spouses have an opportunity to speak to a few marriage counselors, Dr. Harley suggests choosing the one that answers those questions appropriately.
 Then set up your first appointment.

 “Jody” and her husband ultimately made the decision to divorce.
 Looking back at the whole scenario, they question if divorce should have even been an option.
-At the time, they both felt hopeless about their marriage, and without a plan for its recovery, divorce seemed to be the only answer.
+At the time, they both felt hopeless about their marriage.
+And without a plan for its recovery, divorce seemed to be the only answer.

 If the counselor had encouraged them to save their marriage by giving them a plan, they might be happily married today.
 They’ll always wonder if another, more encouraging, counselor would have helped change the course of their lives and the lives of their children.

-Julie Baumgardner is the Executive Director of First Things First, a research and advocacy organization dedicated to strengthening families through education, collaboration and mobilization.
-She can be reached at mailto:julieb@firstthings.org.
+Julie Baumgardner is the Executive Director of First Things First.
+This is a research and advocacy organization dedicated to strengthening families through education, collaboration and mobilization.
+The original article, titled, Marriage 911, was sent to us from Smartmarriages®

 “People considering therapy should learn to ask questions to learn about the therapist’s training and value orientation.
-They can ask a therapist on the phone or in the first session the following kinds of questions:
+They can ask a therapist on the phone or in the first session the following kinds of questions.

 • “Can you describe your background and training in marital therapy?”
 If the therapist is self-taught or workshop-trained, and can’t point to a significant education in this work, then consider going elsewhere.